krishna4a6av/.config/README.md

 - The setup script assumes all required software (Hyprland, Kitty, Waybar, Rofi, etc.) are already installed, and do not install anything.
-- Existing configuration files in `~/.config` will be backed up with `_bak` suffix before being replaced.
+- Existing configuration files in `~/.config/file` will be backed up with `_bak` suffix before being replaced(so file_bak).
 - The config file are symlinked with stow.
 So they can be easily managed and modified.
+I recommend going through setup.sh before running it.

 ```bash